 The William D. Ford Direct Student Loan Program (Federal Subsidized and Unsubsidized Loan Programs), a Title IV Program, is offered through the FAFSA.
-To qualify a student must: meet satisfactory academic progress, need and/or cost of attendance has not been met through other resources, and enroll for a minimum of 6 hours each semester.
+To qualify a student must: meet satisfactory academic progress, need and/or cost of attendance has not been met through other resources, and enroll for a minimum of 6 hours each semester as an undergraduate student or minimum of 3 hours each semester as a graduate student.
 Students will be notified of their eligibility for the Direct Loan program(s) through a financial aid offer based on classification.
 Graduate students qualify for the Direct Unsubsidized Loan program only.

-The Federal Parent Plus Loan (FPLUS), a Title IV Program, is offered through the FAFSA.
+The Federal Parent Plus Loan, a Title IV Program, is offered through the FAFSA.
 This loan is available to parents of enrolled dependent students.
-Applications for the FPLUS should be submitted at least twelve weeks before the end of the semester for which the student is enrolled.
-Parents can apply by signing into the www.studentloans.gov website.
+Applications for this loan should be submitted at least twelve weeks before the end of the semester for which the student is enrolled.
+Parents can apply by signing into the https://www.studentloans.gov/ website.
 Approval of the loan is based on the borrower's credit history.
 The amount of the loan cannot exceed the student's cost of attendance.
 Student must be meeting satisfactory academic progress and enroll for a minimum of 6 hours each semester.

 The Federal Graduate Plus Loan (FGPLUS), a Title IV Program, is offered through the FAFSA.
 This loan is available to graduate students.
 Applications for the FGPLUS should be submitted at least twelve weeks before the end of the semester for which the student is enrolled.
 Students can apply by signing into the www.studentloans.gov website.
 Approval of the loan is based on the borrower's credit history.
 The amount of the loan cannot exceed the student's cost of attendance.
 Student should apply for the Direct Unsubsidized Loan program before the FGPLUS.
 Student must be meeting satisfactory academic progress and enroll for a minimum of 6 hours each semester.

 The College Access Loan Program, a State program, is offered through the FAFSA or TASFA.
-This loan is available to Texas resident students who are meeting satisfactory academic progress, whose need and/or cost of attendance has not been met through other resources, and enroll for a minimum of 6 hours each semester.
+This loan is available to Texas resident students who are meeting satisfactory academic progress, whose need and/or cost of attendance has not been met through other resources, and enroll for a minimum of 6 hours each semester as an undergraduate or a minimum of 3 hours each semester as a graduate.
 Approval of the loan is based on the borrower's credit history or co-signer’s credit history.
-Students can apply by signing into the www.hhloans.com website.
+Students can apply by signing into the http://www.hhloans.com/ website.

 COLLEGE FOR TEXAS